HelloYeew/helloyeew-lab-computer-programming-i/README.md

-# HelloYeew's Labortory of Computer Programming I
+# HelloYeew's Laboratory of Computer Programming I
 ![Alt text](catdestroycom.gif)

 All of my python files from Laboratory of Computer Programming I in SKE first term year 1.